 There’s no need to suffer the winter blahs when you can easily spice up your brews for oohs and ahhs.
-A few simple sprinkles can boost the flavor of your coffee and tickle your nose with the most intoxicating aroma of alluring cardamom, soothing cocoa, and spicy cinnamon.
-Here are three easy recipes to help you feel a little zestier on these long, cold, early-dark days.
+Here are three easy spiced coffee recipes to help you feel a little zestier on these long, cold, early-dark days.

 Masala Chai Spice Cold Brew

 The warm and fragrant spices more closely associated with masala chai can transform your usual cold brew into an aromatic treat with a complex but soothing blend of herbal star anise and cardamom, sweet cinnamon and sugar, and snappy pepper and ginger.
 The long steep means you don’t want to use ground spices; they will extract much too quickly and turn bitter and acrid.
 Also be sure not to steep this cold brew for longer than 12 hours, for the same reason.

 - ½ teaspoon black or pink peppercorns

 - 4 cardamom pods, gently cracked (press down on them with the broad side of a chef’s knife)

 - 3 small slices of fresh ginger (peeled), or use 3 pieces crystallized ginger and reduce sugar by ¼ tablespoon